adambard/learnxinyminutes-docs/opengl.html.markdown

 // Specify the filtering if the object is very large. glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_LINEAR);
 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MAG_FILTER, GL_LINEAR);
-// Load the image data to the texture using only red, green, and blue glTexImage2D(GL_TEXTURE_2D, 0, GL_RGBA, image.getSize().x, image.getSize().y,
+// Load the image data to the texture. glTexImage2D(GL_TEXTURE_2D, 0, GL_RGBA, image.getSize().x, image.getSize().y,
 			 0, GL_RGBA, GL_UNSIGNED_BYTE, image.getPixelsPtr());
 // Unbind the texture to prevent modifications. glBindTexture(GL_TEXTURE_2D, 0);
-// Delete the texture at the end of the application. glDeleteTextures(1, &texture);
+// Delete the texture at the end of the application.
+// ...
+glDeleteTextures(1, &texture);
 ```
 Ofcourse there are more texture formats than only 2D textures,